Account Based Marketing for B2B Demand Gen: 7 ABM Resources

-Many B2B demand gen practitioners have wholeheartedly adopted account-based marketing, but not everyone has fully grasped how to execute their ABM strategies.
-Use these seven ABM resources to plan, launch and measure your account-based marketing campaigns.
+Many B2B demand gen practitioners have wholeheartedly adopted account based marketing, but not everyone has fully grasped how to execute their ABM strategies.
+Use these seven ABM resources to plan, launch and measure your account based marketing for B2B campaigns.

 Resource #1: 4 Reasons Why B2B Marketers Can’t Afford to Ignore ABM

 A combination of changing market forces and technological advances makes getting through to B2B buyers as challenging as ever.
 ABM offers a powerful tactic for breaching the impenetrable walls around business buyers and buying groups.
 With tools like intent marketing, B2B demand gen marketers can:

 - Identify and prioritize targets.

 - Find the right people to reach out to.